In this section

 - Hepatomegaly

-- Jaundice/cholestatic liver disease
+- Jaundice/cholestatic liver diseases

 - Metabolic liver diseases

-- Total parenteral nutrition cholestasis
+- Total parenteral nutrition-induced cholestasis

 - Wilson's disease